steve-krisjanovs/docker-term/readme.md

 # Screenshots

-Sample screenshot of a sample /root/my/login.sh in action:
+Sample screenshot of a sample /root/my/login.sh in action when establishing a connection to telnet port 10023:

 ![Screenshot](screenshot.png)